 In early spring, seedlings can be transplanted into a cold frame and gain an early start on the season.
 By raising seedlings directly in the cold frame, there is no adjustment to the outside.
 The cold frame is an excellent choice for cold weather plants like lettuce, spinach, and radishes in early spring.
-Plants can also be nurtured in a cold frame while they remain in a container (for a hardening-off period), with the intention of transplantation into an outdoor garden.

 Flowers are often located in a cold frame during summer months with the lid open.
 Heat loving vegetables, like peppers and tomatoes, can also be raised in the cold frame over summer.
 In late summer, cool weather crops are again planted in the cold frame to extend the growing season.
 Peas, broccoli, and lettuce are common choices.
 Most gardeners enjoy forcing bulbs, and this can be done in the cold frame.
 Traditional flower pots can be planted with the bulbs and allowed to overwinter inside the cold frame.
 When the first leaves emerge, the containers are removed from the cold frame and brought into the house.
 Another option is to plant the bulbs directly into the cold frame and wait for spring blooms, ahead of when nature grows.